jofmi/agentpy/docs/overview.rst

     results = experiment.run()

+The demonstration models :doc:`Agentpy_Virus_Spread`, :doc:`Agentpy_Button_Network`, and :doc:`Agentpy_Forest_Fire`
+show how such experiments can be used in practice.

 Output and Analysis
 ###################

-Both :class:`Model` and :class:`Experiment` can be used to run a simulation, which will yield a :class:`DataDict` with output data.
+Both :class:`Model` and :class:`Experiment` can be used to run a simulation, which will return a :class:`DataDict` with output data.
 The output can contain the following categories of data:

 - ``log`` holds meta-data about the model and simulation performance.
-- ``parameters`` holds the parameter values that have been used for this simulation.
+- ``parameters`` holds the parameter values that have been used for the experiment.
 - ``variables`` holds dynamic variables, which can be recorded at multiple time-steps.
 - ``measures`` holds evaluation measures that are recoreded only once per simulation.